close

 Flushing toilets after 10pm not illegal in Switzerland, but some rules still apply

-Sadly, readers of the Daily Mail are in for a disappointment, as flushing a toilet after 10pm is by no means illegal in Switzerland.
+Sadly, those hoping the rule is real are in for a disappointment, as flushing a toilet after 10pm is by no means illegal in Switzerland.
 Fabian Gloor, from the Swiss Tenants’ Association, told Blick that "a general ban on using the toilet flush during the night's rest would interfere too much with the personal rights of the tenants," and that if a neighbour is woken up by a flushing toilet or running shower, they have no right to call the police.

-In addition, while restricting the use of showers and toilets is rather extreme, some rental contracts do restrict the use of louder appliances like washing machines, dishwashers and dryers.
+What's more, while restricting the use of showers and toilets is not common, some rental contracts do restrict the use of louder appliances like washing machines, dishwashers and dryers.
 Also, while it isn’t a universal rule, let’s just say that no one likes to be woken up by the neighbours' washing machine clattering about in the late evening.

 Jan de Boer